"When we think about protecting the river, we have to look at the big picture."

-John Stark, freshwater conservation program manager
+John Stark, director of freshwater conservation

-The Ohio River is born in Pittsburgh, where the Appalachian mountain waters of the Allegheny nd Monongahela Rivers merge.
+The Ohio River is born in Pittsburgh, where the Appalachian mountain waters of the Allegheny and Monongahela Rivers merge.
 Nearly a thousand miles later, the Ohio meets up with the Mississippi, at the aptly named Cairo (think Nile), Illinois.

-Along the way, as it snakes through the heart of the country, the Ohio River picks up tributary waters from 14 states, where topography ushers highland waters down a diverse gradient of forest, grassland, farmland, and development.
+Along the way, as it snakes through the heart of the country, the Ohio River picks up tributary waters from 14 states, where topography ushers highland waters down a diverse gradient of forest, grassland, farmland and development.

 The Ohio River has always been a work horse for people—providing us with food and water, guiding exploration and settlement, powering early industrial development, and serving as a destination for outdoor recreation.